stephenolaussen/Git-Noroff-school/README.md

 ### 📁 Testing/
 A simple web application demonstrating basic HTML, CSS, and JavaScript functionality.
+Using this easy application to submit changes in branches to learn to use GitHub.

 **Features:**
+- Git workflow practice
-- Interactive color-changing functionality
+- Interactive color-changing functionality just to test
 - Responsive design elements
-- Git workflow practice

 - Dynamic styling with hover effects

 **Technologies Used:**